Welcome to Our Program

 - Multiple opportunities for precepting pharmacy students from various schools of pharmacy

-- Teaching certificate from University of the Sciences/Philadelphia College of Pharmacy offered
+- Teaching certificate from Rutgers University

 - ASHP/NJSHP membership dues provided

 - ASHP Midyear poster presentations

 Please provide the following information through PHORCAS no later than January 1, 2022 at 11:59 pm: